 - did you learn something new about yourself?

-- are you more comfortable to present yourself to others?
+- are you more comfortable presenting yourself to others?

 - what can you do to become closer to your dreams?